Order Routing Rules

 file at:

-shape with type: 'fulfillment_location_rule', so the dispatcher can
+type: 'fulfillment_location_rule', so the dispatcher can

 consume a single union of all routing extensions across all installed